 - A reluctance to train or drop in performance

-If you notice these symptoms then commence them on a treatment plan to prevent equine gastric ulcers Prevention is less time consuming and stressful for your horse.
+If you notice these symptoms then commence them on a treatment plan to prevent gastric ulcers Prevention is less time consuming and stressful for your horse.
 The longer your performance horse suffers from EGUS will affect the time out of training and competition.